Why are Americans so fat?

 Davis’s style is irreverent and in your face.
 Some of his statements are laugh-out-loud funny while others are cringe-worthy.
 But he is never boring.

 If you want a serious treatise loaded with scientific jargon, this isn’t it (although there are 16 pages of scientific reference at the end of the book).
-Check out my favorite science-laden nutrition book — Perfect Health Diet — instead.
-You can read my review here.
+Check out my review of my favorite science-laden nutrition book — Perfect Health Diet — instead.